 6. Mentor the Next Generation

-HVAC is physically exhausting, and it requires working in small, sometimes dangerous, and often very hot or cold spaces—in attics and basements and on roofs.
+Being an HVAC professional is physically exhausting, and it requires working in small, sometimes dangerous, and often very hot or cold spaces—in attics and basements and on roofs.
 As Dan Novak told us, “HVAC is a young person’s trade.”
 So, you need a long-term plan because navigating these spaces at age 50 won’t be as easy as it was at 25.

 Provide mentorship to your apprentices and younger employees, so they can eventually take your place on job sites, and you can run your company from an office.
 “Invest in them and train them,” Dan Novak told us.
 “Because none of us come out of school really knowing how to do our job.
 On the job training is where you learn it.”